-In a hedge fund world with no alpha generation and where everyone is correlated to the markets, Scottwood Capital Management is one money manager that stood apart from the crowd.
+In a hedge fund world with no alpha generation and where everyone seems correlated to the markets and each other, Scottwood Capital Management was one money manager that stood apart from the crowd.
 Now its successor firm, the Perlman Family Office, is trying to emulate the former hedge fund.

-Run by Edward ("Eddie") Perlman, its owner/portfolio manager, Scottwood Capital Management combined superior risk-adjusted investment returns with a management style that emphasized robust controls, best practices and the highest levels of integrity.
-Scottwood's clients were rewarded with a solid 10-year annualized net return of almost 12% per year from 2001 through 2011, a record that outperformed the markets and the overwhelming majority of hedge funds.
+Scottwood Capital Management was an absolute-return driven firm with a management style emphasizing robust controls, best practices and the highest levels of integrity.
+Scottwood's investors were rewarded with a solid 10-year annualized net return of almost 12% per year from 2001 through 2011, a record that outperformed the markets and the majority of hedge funds.

-Edward Perlman during those ten years operated the firm in close alignment with his clients’ interests.
+Edward Perlman, its head during those ten years, closely aligned his firm's interests with those of his clients'.
 Always vigilant about his investors' capital, he went to great lengths to protect them from hidden market and business risks.
-As a hands-on manager running the day-to-day side of the business, he was lauded for even being fastidious about keeping fund expenses among the lowest in the hedge fund industry.
+As a hands-on manager running the day-to-day side of the business, he was even lauded for keeping fund expenses among the lowest in the hedge fund industry.
 Always striving for transparency, in 2006 Scottwood registered with the SEC, many years before regulators made such requirements mandatory.

-With no redemptions or disruptions, Mr. Perlman last year made a dramatic call to return all outside capital promptly to his investors.
+With little fanfare, Mr. Perlman in 2011 made a dramatic call to return all outside capital promptly to his investors.
 In the months preceding that decision, Mr. Perlman had already quietly liquidated all of the fund’s portfolio, thereby eliminating exposure to what he felt was an impending period of poor market conditions and a lack of distressed investment opportunities -- the kind that Scottwood always liked to invest in.

-In his letter to investors, Mr. Perlman, humble as usual, made it clear at the time that in his opinion cash was the safest place to have their money.
-His investors were extremely thankful, as none had made any requests to remove their capital from the fund, and all were happy to receive their money promptly.
-Immediately following the return of capital financial markets melted down from the Euro debt crisis.
+In his letter to investors, Mr. Perlman made it clear at that time in mid-2011 that in his opinion cash was the safest place to have their money.
+His investors were thankful, as none had made any requests to remove their capital from the fund, and all were happy to receive their money promptly.
+Immediately following the return of capital, financial markets melted down from the Euro debt crisis.

-In terms of financial performance, the short history of Scottwood Capital is one of alpha generation and non-correlation to the markets, the two most sought after, and elusive, goals of all hedge funds.
+In terms of financial performance, the short history of Scottwood Capital is one of alpha generation and being uncorrelated to the markets, two sought after, and elusive, goals of hedge funds.

 Back in 2002, the firm’s first full year in existence, the financial markets were very unstable; most fell between 10 and 20 percent, and nearly all hedge funds and other asset managers mirrored that performance.
 The Scottwood fund, by contrast, gained a net 10 percent for 2002, Notably, the firm avoided many disastrous investments, like WorldCom, that attracted throes of hedge funds.